upstream-se/guidebook-draft/docs/motivation/problem-space.md

 Similarly, software architecture standards highlight the importance of distinguishing a system from its context while explicitly representing their interaction.
 Descriptions of software systems that ignore stakeholders, external systems, and environmental constraints risk oversimplifying the conditions under which those systems operate and evolve ([ISO/IEC/IEEE 42010, 2011](../resources/bibliography.md#iso-42010-2011)).

 The fact that boundaries and context are variable and perspective-dependent is a fundamental characteristic of the problem space addressed by Upstream Software Engineering as a discipline.
 Addressing upstream concerns requires acknowledging that decisions about what constitutes the system, what lies in its environment, and how those elements interact are themselves subject to interpretation and change over time.

 This observation does not prescribe how boundaries should be defined or represented.
 It establishes that boundary-setting and contextualization are unavoidable aspects of reasoning about software systems and their evolution within complex environments.

+Over time, decisions about boundaries and context accumulate, interact, and change in ways that shape the long-term trajectory of the software system.

 ## Time, Drift, and Accumulation